-Chapters 7 to 9 focus on communications skills that are useful throughout a study:
+Section 2 (Chapters 7 to 9).
+This section focuses on communications skills that are useful throughout a study:

 - Chapter 7: Developing and Using Key Messages

 - Chapter 8: Communicating Science Clearly

 - Chapter 9: Working with the Media

 Case studies and tips.
 Chapters include case studies from real trials to highlight the information covered in the general text.
 The case studies illustrate how activities and preparations have worked or failed in real-life situations.